-This policy has been updated in-line with DFE and Public Health England guidance on the implications of Covid-19 on safeguarding procedures in schools.
-All practices and procedures, outlined in this policy, will be fully implemented during periods of individual student, tutor group, year group isolation periods and, in the event of whole school closure, as a result of Covid-19 restrictions.
+This policy has been updated in-line with DFE and Public Health England guidance on the implications of covid-19 on safeguarding procedures in schools.
+All practices and procedures, outlined in this policy, will be fully implemented in line with updated covid-19 guidance.